Objects from the Cave of the Treasure

 It is possible that this spectacular treasure belonged to the sanctuary at En Gedi, some 12 km away.
 It seems that some approaching danger led the priests to stow away the precious objects in the hope of better days to come.

-Treasures of the Holy Land, Ancient Art from the Israel Museum, The Metropolitan Museum of Art, New York, USA, 1986
+Treasures of the Holy Land, Ancient Art from the Israel Museum, The Metropolitan Museum of Art, New York, 1986

 The Israel Museum, Publisher: Harry N. Abrams, Inc., 2005